"My sex-related data is more sensitive than my financial data and I want the same level of security and privacy": User Risk Perceptions and Protective Actions in Female-oriented Technologies: Introduction

-The significance of SP in intimate tech-mediated interactions, in particular, that which traverse sexual and reproductive health care that are a subject of and subject to the law, is critical to safeguard the life of many.
+The significance of SP in intimate tech-mediated interactions, in particular, that which traverse sexual and reproductive health care that are a subject of and subject to the law, is critical to safeguard the lives of many.
 While laws may vary depending on e.g., country or systems of governance, there is a notable concern that insufficient regulatory attention has been devoted to this growing market, and that ambiguity in how the industry is regulated leaves its users at risk of relying on technologies of as-yet unproven worth \cite{McMillan}.
 The combination of the "data-hungry" nature of this industry and the lack of proper safeguarding mechanisms, standards, and regulations that account for these vulnerable data lead to {new and complex harm} where the user's security, privacy and safety can be at risk.
 Such harms result from a complex interaction of societal processes driven by diverse stakeholders.
 Consequently, user agency is increasingly fainting in such complex systems where the user does not understand many parts of such an ecosystem.
 That is, users of these technologies are not currently empowered (e.g., through what are readily available technologies and tools) to gain a sense of understanding, control, ownership, security, and trust in using such technologies without risk and fear.

-In this paper, we aim to understand user's security and privacy perception, actions, and expectations in FemTech.
-Our research questions include: \textbf{RQ1}: What is a user's general understanding of these systems and how do they perceive the associated and potential harms and risks? \textbf{RQ2}: What protective actions do users adopt and what are their desired security and privacy features in these technologies?
+In this paper, we aim to understand user's SP perceptions, actions, and expectations in FemTech.
+Our research questions include: \\ \textbf{RQ1}: What is a user's general understanding of these systems i.e., how do the users describe FemTech's functionalities, pros and cons, and their lived experiences of them?\\ \textbf{RQ2}: How do the users perceive the associated and potential harms and risks i.e., what is the user perception of the collection and sharing of data in FemTech?\\ \textbf{RQ3}: What protective actions do users adopt and what are their desired SP features in these technologies?